jyothiraditya-n/bfcli/README.md

   -m, --monochrome    disables colour output.

   -f, --file FILE     loads the file FILE into memory.

+Note: If a file is specified without -f, it is run immediately and
+      the program exits as soon as the execution of the file terminates.
+Use -f if you want the interactive prompt.

+Happy coding!
 ```

 Finally, to install the code, you can run `make install`.
 This will install it